ggfos/mongo-monitor/README.md

 =============

 ### description
-    mongo monitor for scala ,when mongodb servers downtime,it can send email to the subscribers, hrough the properties.conf file to configure some boot parameters Through the a file to configure some boot parameters
+    mongo monitor for scala ,when mongodb servers downtime,it can send email to the subscribers,<br />
+    hrough the properties.conf file to configure some boot parameters<br />
+    Through the a file to configure some boot parameters<br />

 ### configure
     #properties.conf